MattDMo/Neon-color-scheme/README.md

 * [Git Gutter](https://sublime.wbond.net/packages/GitGutter)
 * `Find In Files`

-For major changes, I'll test most if not all of the above languages, as well as JavaScript (use [JavaScriptNext](https://sublime.wbond.net/packages/JavaScriptNext%20-%20ES6%20Syntax), it's awesome!), R, Makefile, Lua, Clojure, Java, Perl, and `bash` shell scripts, with maybe some others thrown in for fun.
+For major changes, I'll test most if not all of the above languages, as well as JavaScript (use [JavaScriptNext](https://sublime.wbond.net/packages/JavaScriptNext%20-%20ES6%20Syntax), it's awesome!), R, Makefile, Lua, Clojure, Java, Perl, Fortran (my excuse &mdash; I work with [NumPy](http://www.numpy.org)), LaTeX, and `bash` shell scripts, with maybe some others thrown in for fun.
 When I say "as many languages as possible" I mean it!

 If you have a particular language or plugin you'd like Neon to support, just [open an issue](https://github.com/MattDMo/Neon-color-scheme/issues/new) and I'll see what I can do.